gradio-app/gradio/guides/4)integrating_other_frameworks/Gradio_and_Wandb_Integration.md

 3. Finetune StyleGAN and W&B experiment tracking

     This next step will open a W&B dashboard to track your experiments and a gradio panel showing pretrained models to choose from a drop down menu from a Gradio Demo hosted on Huggingface Spaces.
+Here's the code you need for that:

     ```python